 be configured with the same time zone (and keep the current time synchronized).
 Using ntpd or a similar service is a good way to ensure this

-- (optional) it's good practice to use a firewall and/or network segregation to make sure that only specific nodes are allowed to connect to a Bitbucket cluster node's Hazelcast port, which by default is port 5701.
-This is optional, as password is used to authenticate the nodes
+- Although a password is used to authenticate the nodes, we recommend that you use a firewall and/or network segregation to make sure that only specific nodes are allowed to connect to a Bitbucket cluster node’s Hazelcast port, which by default is port 5701

 You must ensure the clocks on your nodes don't diverge, as it can result in a range of problems with your cluster.

 How many nodes?

 Your Data Center license does not restrict the number of nodes in your cluster.
 The right number of nodes depends on the size and shape of your Bitbucket instance, and the size of your nodes.

 See our Bitbucket Data Center load profiles guide for help sizing your instance.
 In general, we recommend starting small and growing as you need.

 You should ensure your intended database is listed in the current Supported platforms, with one exception: we do not support MySQL due to inherent deadlocks that can occur in this database engine at high load.
 The load on an average cluster solution is higher than on a standalone installation, so it is crucial to use a supported database.

 Running Bitbucket Data Center in a cluster removes the application server as a single point of failure.
 You can also do this for the database through the following supported configurations: